whaliendev/mergebot/README.md

 UPDATE:
 we suggest using clang to compile our project in development phase, as it can provide a better diagnostic experience:
-Just touch a profile named `clang` in your conan's profiles' directory, enter the following content:
+Just touch a profile named `clang` in your conan's profile directory, enter the following content:
 ```yaml
 [settings]